mattermost/mattermost-plugin-identity-groups-sync/README.md

 ## FAQ

-### I linked a group, synced it to a channel but the my users were not automatically added to the channel?
+### I linked a group, synced it to a channel but the Keycloak group members were not automatically added to the channel?

 If you newly link a Keycloak group to Mattermost that has not been linked before, group members will need sign out and sign back in to be added to the group, channels and teams.
 This is because we only sync a user's group memberships with existing Mattermost groups on login.
 If a group is already synced to Mattermost and you add/remove the group from a channel, user's channel membership will automatically update.